-where client_IP is the description token for log format specifier %a, body_bytes is the descriptive token for %b, and error type is the descriptive token for %c.
+where client_IP is the description token for log format specifier %a, body_bytes is the descriptive token for %b, and error_type is the descriptive token for %E.

-Note - You can create a custom field for any header in a client request or a server response.
-For more information, see "Including HTTP/HTTPS Headers in Log Files" on page 459.
+You can create a custom field for any header in a client request or a server response.
+For more information, see Including HTTP/HTTPS Headers in Log Files, page 24-52.